 What intentional digital marketing looks like next

-Rather than chasing labels or trends, brands would do better to ask:
+Web 3.0, at its core, challenged brands to rethink ownership, interaction and trust online.
+Rather than chasing labels or trends, brands would do better if they ask:

 - Does this technology add clarity or confusion?